andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo.md

 </figure>

-The bar/restaurant dates back to the 1870s and has been a favorite hangout for notable Oslo writers, artists, & intellectuals throughout its history.
+The bar/restaurant dates back to the 1870s and has been a favorite hangout for notable Oslo writers, artists, intellectuals, and all-around rabble-rousers throughout its history.
 Often tortured artists would use their work they crafted while toiling in the booths of the Lorry as currency for food & drinks.
 Many of these works are still hanging on the walls!